moseh77/moseh77/README.md

 # Interests

-The Particular fields of tech I'm interested in are as follows
+The Particular fields of tech I'm interested in are:

 ## 1. CyberSecurity